Yask00/JavaScript/Typescript/W3S/ReadMe.md

 * TypeScript uses `compile` time `type checking`.
 Which means it checks if the specified types match before running the code, not while running the code.
 * TypeScript has an official compiler which can be installed through `npm install typescript --save-dev`.
 The compiler can be configured using a `tsconfig.json` file.
 * Type Assignment
+    * Main primitive types: `string`, `number`, `boolean`, `bigInt`, `symbol` + `any`
     * Explicit Type
     ```ts
     let firstName: string = "Dylan";
     ```
-    * Implicit  Type (ypeScript will "guess" the type, based on the assigned value).Implicit assignment forces TypeScript to `infer` the value.T ypeScript may not always properly infer what the type of a variable may be.
+    * Implicit  Type (ypeScript will "guess" the type, based on the assigned value).
+Implicit assignment forces TypeScript to !`infer` the value.
+TypeScript may not always properly infer what the type of a variable may be.
 In such cases, it will set the type to `any` which disables type checking.
     ```ts
     let firstName = "Dylan";
     ```
 * `unknown` is a similar, but safer alternative to `any`.TypeScript will `prevent` unknown types from being used. unknown is best used when you don't know the type of data being typed.
-To add a type later, you'll need to `cast` it.
+To add a type later, you'll need to !`cast` it.
 Casting is when we use the `"as"` keyword to say property or variable is of the casted type.
 * Type `never` effectively throws an error whenever it is defined. never is rarely used, especially by itself, its primary use is in `advanced generics`.
-* `undefined` and `null` are types that refer to the JavaScript primitives undefined and null respectively.These types don't have much use unless `strictNullChecks` is enabled in the `tsconfig.json` file.
+* `undefined` and `null` are types that refer to the JavaScript primitives undefined and null respectively.These types don't have much use unless !`strictNullChecks` is enabled in the `tsconfig.json` file.
 * Arrays
     * `const names: string[] = [];`
     * `names.push("Dylan");` // no error